rust-lang/rust/PRIVACY.md

 ## Visual Studio Code extension

-The Code extension connects to GitHub to download updated LSP binaries and, if the nightly channel is selected, to perform update checks.
+The Code extension automatically connects to GitHub to download updated LSP binaries and, if the nightly channel is selected, to perform update checks.

 ## Other editor plugins